CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ### The `models` and `parser` packages

-In the first line `JfeatureDetail <- parseJfeatureFile(feature file) `, there is an entity class `JFeatureDetail` and a class for executing the `parseJfeatureFile()` method.
-For the later one, the class is designed as `JFeatureFileParser`.
+In the first line `JfeatureDetail <- parseJfeatureFile(feature file) `, there is an entity class `JFeatureDetail` and a control class `JFeatureFileParser` for executing the `parseJfeatureFile()` method.
-These two classes have two different roles.
-The `JFeatureDetail`, coded as POJO (Plain Old Java Object), is corresponding of recording the parsed information from `JFeatureFileParser.parseJfeatureFile()` method.
+The entity class `JFeatureDetail` is coded as POJO (Plain Old Java Object).
-Whereas `JFeatureFileParser` simply just executes the `parseJfeatureFile()` method.
+It stores the parsed information from `JFeatureFileParser.parseJfeatureFile()` method.
 Therefore, these two classes belongs to two different packages.

-Similarly, in the second line `JStepDefDetail <- parseStepDefinition(classes) `, the entity class is `JStepDefDetail` and the class executing the `parseStepDefinition()` method is designed as `JStepDefinitionParser`.
+Similarly, in the second line `JStepDefDetail <- parseStepDefinition(classes) `, the entity class is `JStepDefDetail` and the control class is `JStepDefinitionParser` which contains the `parseStepDefinition()` method.

 Both `JFeatureDetail` and `JStepDefDetail` are entity classes.
 So they are placed in the same package called `models`.
-Likewise, both `JStepDefinitionParser` and `JFeatureFileParser` are parsers.
+Likewise, both `JStepDefinitionParser` and `JFeatureFileParser` are parsers, which are also control classes.
 So these two classes are placed in the same package called `parser`.
-Hence, the first two line of the pseudocode ends up with a partial UML class diagram as
+Hence, the first two lines of the pseudocode ends up with a partial UML class diagram as following:
-following:

 ![models](./images/5903%20diagram-UML%20Class%20Diagram.drawio-models.png)
 ![parser](./images/5903%20diagram-UML%20Class%20Diagram.drawio-parser.png)

 In the `models` package, `JFeatureDetail` contains a list of `JScenarioDetail` and a list of `JScenarioOutlineDetail`.
-The `JScenarioOutlineDetail` also contains a list of `JScenarioDetail`, because the example table in a scenario outline is preprocessed and converted into a list of scenarios for simplicity.
+The `JScenarioOutlineDetail` is designed to contain a list of `JScenarioDetail`, because the example table in a scenario outline is preprocessed and converted into a list of scenarios for simplicity.
 The `JStepDefDetail` simply contains a list of `JStepDefMethodDetail`,